 All cyclists are required to sign a waiver prior to the Safety Speech.
 No one will be allowed to sign the waiver once the Safety Speech has begun.
 Cyclists under 18 must be accompanied by their parent/guardian who will need to sign a waiver (the parent/guardian need not ride, just sign the waiver).

 Due to the varied levels of cycling ability within the AIDS/LifeCycle community it is crucial that everyone adheres to AIDS/LifeCycle's safety rules.
 Your safety as well as the safety of those you are riding with depends on you adhering to all the rules.
 Riding in groups is much different than riding on your own.
 The safety rules will soon become second nature and on the event, when you are riding with hundreds of cyclists, the reason behind these rules will become abundantly clear.
 We reserve the right to ask you to leave a training ride if you do not adhere to all safety rules.
 If you have any disputes with what is asked of you please contact the AIDS/LifeCycle office.

-You will be given a route map of the day's ride along with a verbal description of the route, re-gathering points and leaders' cell phone numbers.
-It is important that you keep the route map with you during the ride in case you get separated from the group.
+You will be given a route map or cue sheet of the day's ride along with a verbal description of the route, re-gathering points and leaders' cell phone numbers.
+It is important that you keep the sheet with you during the ride in case you get separated from the group.

 End of Ride

 Training Ride Leaders will leave a check out form in a central location.
 We encourage riders to remain at the end of the ride to cheer others who finish later than you do.
 However, if after you have finished you need to leave, please sign the check out form.
 We want to know that you got back safely.
 If for some reason you need to leave the ride before it is completed, please notify the leaders either by calling them or sending them an email when you get to a computer.